wttech/CQ-Actions/README.md

 ## Purpose

-CQ Actions is a mechanism serving as the underlying transport layer, which ensures that data is properly and safely transported from publishers instances to author instance and is processed on the second one.
+CQ Actions is a mechanism serving as the underlying transport layer, which ensures that data is properly and safely transported from publish instances to author instance and is processed on the latter.

 ## Features

 * Seamless communication from CQ publish to author using reverse replication
-* Messages contain key-value string map
+* Messages contain key-value map, where key is a `String` and value is a `String`, `Calendar` or a primitive (`int`, `float`, etc.)
 * You may register any number of author services listening to a given message topic

 ## Prerequisites